jeffreylanters/vsce-npm-package-version-bumper/README.md

 # Installation

-Install NPM Package Version Bumper Extension for Visual Studio Code by running the following command, or follow one of the instructions below.
+Install the NPM Package Version Bumper Extension for Visual Studio Code by running the following command, or follow one of the instructions below.

 ```
 $ code --install-extension jeffreylanters.npm-package-version-bumper